chrisemunt/tcp-netx/README.md

 ### v1.1.10 (8 November 2019)

 * Correct a fault in the processing of HTTP POST requests in the db.http() method.

+### v1.2.11 (6 May 2020)

+* Verify that **tcp-netx** will build and work with Node.js v14.x.x.
+* Introduce support for Node.js/V8 worker threads (for Node.js v12.x.x. and later).
+	* See the section on 'Using Node.js/V8 worker threads'.
+* Correct a fault in the processing of error conditions (e.g. 'server not available' etc..).
+* Suppress a number of benign 'cast-function-type' compiler warnings when building on the Raspberry Pi.